jasmainak/mne-workshop-brown/_build/evoked_to_stc/forward.md

 - MEG is not sensitive to radial sources
 - EEG is more sensitive to deep sources

-How will the MEG sensitivity maps and histograms change if you use a free instead if a fixed orientation?

-Try this changing the `mode` parameter in `mne.sensitivity_map` accordingly.

 Why don't we see any dipoles on the gyri?